Choosing a Course of Study

 Level 2 Certificate

-• Students need to gain 80 credits plus they must have Level 1 Literacy and Numeracy.
+Students need to gain 60 credits at level 2 or higher and must have level 1 Literacy and Numeracy.

 Level 3 Certificate